skosch/YinYangFit/docs/source/index.markdown

 reduced.

-However, this is not necessarily true when the V1 complex cells behave nonlinearly, as in the squared local-energy model above.
+However, this is not necessarily true when the V1 complex cells behave nonlinearly.
 Such nonlinearities can sometimes lead to gains in the activation, even despite the destructive interference, especially in the gap:

 <img src="img/abstract.png">